 The latest sign came just last week.
 The government was shocked to find that prosecutors, whom it previously armed with special powers to root out terrorists, were now trying to arrest the government’s handpicked intelligence chiefs.
 The crime was doing their job: namely, talking to members of the Kurdistan Workers’ Party, a listed terrorist organization better known as the PKK.

 Prime Minister Recep Tayyip Erdogan’s response was both distressing and revealing.
-He pushed through legislation that requires prosecutors to first obtain his permission before they can investigate officials acting under his orders.
+He pushed through that requires prosecutors to first obtain his permission before they can investigate officials acting under his orders.
 That gave him the power to exempt a chosen few from deeply flawed laws that apply to the rest of the nation.

 Erdogan said he was merely ensuring that “the elected will never be slaves to the appointed.”
 Doubtless he was sincere.
 But his decision will do nothing for the rule of law, nor for the democracy he said he was trying to protect.

 Erdogan should instead redraft Turkey’s anti-terrorism laws to end abuses not just against his proteges, but also against thousands of others, including his opponents.
 Sadly, Turkey’s special prosecutors have been running amok for several years already.
 That’s why a report by the Council of Europe’s human rights commissioner, published in January, urged Turkey to “review the need for assize courts with special powers.”

 Turkey is hardly the only government to have trouble balancing civil liberties with the special challenges involved in shutting down terrorist organizations.
 But Turkey’s terrorism laws aren’t just being used against al-Qaeda suspects.
 They’re also used against military officers, journalists, academics, defense lawyers and thousands of ethnic Kurds accused in broad, increasingly implausible terrorist conspiracies.
 Often charges are based on what, in other judicial systems, would be considered free speech.